chinmaya-Padhi/Chinmaya-Padhi/README.md

 ## 🌱 About Me
 - 🔭 I’m currently working on VLSI, Machine Learning, and AI.
 - 🎯 Interests: Data Science, Embedded Systems, and Semiconductor Design.
-- 📚 Learning new tools like Silvaco TCAD, LTspice, and Logisim.
+- 📚 Learning new tools like Silvaco TCAD , verilog , LTspice, and Logisim.
 - ✍️ Passionate about **AI in VLSI** and industry-level research.

 ## 🔗 Connect with Me